25th annual Harvest Festival set for this weekend

 “This is a lot easier than doing it by hand, a lot easier.
 It was a labor-saving device at the time,” he said.
 “It could be mules or horses (that pulled the cutter), whatever the farmer had.”

-Dave Henson, who’ll be bringing his two mules Hank and Jesse to pull the old contraption, said it would likely take a solid morning to cut the 2-3 acres of beans the museum has planted, which isn’t too difficult for a mule.
+Dave Henson, who’ll be bringing his two mules Hank and Jesse to pull the old contraption, said it would likely take a solid morning to cut the two to three acres of beans the museum has planted, which isn’t too difficult for a mule.

 “They’ll still start out in the morning — six, seven o’clock — and stop at noon.
 Give them a drink of water and feed them and then you’d be working till six, seven o’clock at night,” he said.
 “An ol’ mule, he’ll go — once he gets in routine — he’ll stop when it’s time to stop at noon.
 He’s not gonna go step till you unhook him, take him to barn, feed him some oats, give him a drink of water and put him back in the field after dinner. … They’ll go quite a while.”